 Submissions must represent original, previously unpublished scholarship and must engage research questions and methods that yield insights of interest to a broad scholarly audience in the social sciences.
 All author-identifying information must be removed from each submission to protect the double-blind nature of the peer review process.
 Submitting authors also should include (in a separate Word file) a brief biographical note and abstract that will be published with the paper, upon acceptance by the board.
 All standard formats for bibliographic references are welcome.

-The process begins in December, when members of the student editorial board issue a call for papers.
-Papers must be submitted by the stipulated deadline, in Word format, via email to the faculty advisor of the DUSSJ.
+The process begins in the fall semester, when members of the student editorial board issue a call for papers.
+Papers must be submitted by the stipulated deadline, in Word format, via email to email@example.com.
 Papers granted a conditional acceptance by the student editorial board are returned to the authors with editorial requests for revision and must be re-submitted to the board, typically within 10-14 days.
 The student editorial board then reaches final determinations about acceptance/rejection and prepares all accepted submissions for publication in early April.